arcturial/arduino-event/README.md

 void setup()
 {
 	Event keepAlive = Event("event.keepAlive");
   evtManager.triggerInterval(TimedTask(2000, keepAlive));
 }

+void loop()
+{
+  evtManager.tick();
+}

 ```

 This piece of code will set up the EventManager to trigger a new "event.keepAlive" event every 2000 milliseconds (2 seconds).
+You must call the tick() function, so that the event manager knows where in time it is.

 4. Event Arguments
 ------------------